bcgsc/mavis/README.rst

 Template metadata file
 ,,,,,,,,,,,,,,,,,,,,,,,,

 This is the file which contains the band information for the chromosomes.
-This is only used in drawing templates which is an optional step.
-Therefore this file is also optional.
-You can file the file for hg19 here: http://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/cytoBand.txt.gz
+Found here: `UCSC hg19 cytoband file <http://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/cytoBand.txt.gz>`_.
+This is only used during visualization.

 |